jhpyle/docassemble/_docs/groups.md

 dictionary, or set, you should use the objects [`DAList`], [`DADict`], and [`DASet`] (or subtypes thereof) instead of [Python]'s basic [list], [dict], and [set] data types.
-These objects have special attributes that help interviews find the right questions to ask the user in order to populate the items of the group.
-(If you want to, you can use [Python]'s basic [list], [dict], and [set] data types in your interviews; nothing will stop you -- but there are no special features to help you populate these objects with user input.)
+These objects have special attributes that help Stewards find the right questions to ask the user in order to populate the items of the group.
+(If you want to, you can use [Python]'s basic [list], [dict], and [set] data types in your DALang; nothing will stop you -- but there are no special features to help you populate these objects with user input.)

-# <a name="gather list"></a>Gathering information into lists
+# <a name="gather list"></a>Gathering Information Into Lists

 The following interview populates a list of fruits.